-The Governor's Books from Birth Foundation (the "Foundation"), a not-for-profit organization, was formed in March 2004.
-The Foundation was established to serve as a catalyst and tangible resource to Tennesseans seeking to establish county-wide Imagination Library programs throughout the State.
+The Governor's Early Literacy Foundation (the "Foundation"), a not-for-profit organization, changed its name from the Governor's Books from Birth Foundation in November 2020.
+The Foundation was formed in March 2004 and was established to serve as a catalyst and tangible resource to Tennesseans seeking to establish county-wide Imagination Library programs throughout the State.
 The purpose of the Foundation is to promote and encourage reading by Tennessee's children.

 In June 2004, the governor of Tennessee and the General Assembly established the Governor's Books from Birth Fund (the "Fund"), an agency of the State of Tennessee.
 The Fund was established to promote and foster the development of a comprehensive statewide program for encouraging children to read.
 The Fund's staff was charged with managing and promoting the statewide rollout of this program to every county in Tennessee, with providing support and resources to county efforts, and with raising funds statewide to assist distressed counties with their share of the costs.
 The Fund received an appropriation from the State of Tennessee that paid the related operating expenses and a 50% match grant to cover the cost of providing books to any county organization that offered the program to every child under the age of five in that county.
 Effective May 26, 2005, the State of Tennessee General Assembly approved a bill that authorized the Fund to partner with a not-for-profit organization for the administration of this program and to transfer the balance of the funds held by the Fund to the not-for-profit partner.
 The Fund has partnered with the Foundation and, accordingly, the balance of such funds was transferred to the Foundation.
-The State of Tennessee appropriated \$3,924,800 to the Foundation for the year ended June 30, 2018.
+The State of Tennessee appropriated \$4,525,000 to the Foundation for the year ended June 30, 2021.